 Other Benefit Related Considerations:

 You may need to decide whether it is best for your child to claim benefits in their own name or for you to continue to claim for them as a dependant.
-If your family income is high and you don’t qualify for any Child Tax Credit – or you only receive a small amount of Child Tax Credit – there is a good chance your household will be better off if your child was to claim Benefits in their own right at 16.
-If, however your family receives higher Tax Credit Payments continuing to receive Benefits for them as a dependent may work out to be a better option.
+If your family income is high and you don’t qualify for any Child Tax Credit or Universal Credit – or you only receive a small amount – there is a good chance your household will be better off if your child was to claim benefits in their own right at 16.
+If, however your family receives higher Tax Credit or Universal Credit Payments, continuing to receive benefits for them as a dependant may work out to be a better option.

 All income-based Benefits including ESA, PIP (excluding the Mobility component) and Income Support, which are paid to the young person will be included in the Social Care Financial Assessment.
 This Assessment is a ‘means test’ which Social Services use to work out what, if any, contributions a person over the age of 18 should make towards the cost of their care via their Needs Assessment.

 The Tax Credits Office makes the assumption that young people will leave Education in the summer after their 16th birthday.
 They will therefore automatically stop any payments from the September after they turn 16 unless you contact them to let them know that your child will continue in Education.